 In six months or so, we should have a better idea.
 We may be living in some Trump-utopian dream, or be back to secular stagnation with extra stagflation on the top.
 Additionally, European growth and political instability is a constant worry.
 This axis has worsened post Trump.

 Economic growth under a good, bad or maverick Trump?

 We find these forecasts somewhat underwhelming.
 Why?
-Fiscal8/infrastructure spending may be hard to implement and may be overemphasized.
-Fiscal multipliers9 tend to be high in recessions but not with low unemployment.
+The fiscal/infrastructure gain may be hard to implement and may be overemphasized.
+Fiscal multipliers tend to be high in recessions but not with low unemployment.
 The US has structural unemployment in Republican Rust Belt states, not mass deficient unemployment.
 In addition, tax cuts are leakages on the system and have low multiplier effects.

 It is debatable how much the Republican Congress will allow Trump to do.
 The bond sell-off and the strength of the dollar will tighten financial conditions as well.
 In addition, the illegal alien repatriation proposal, and most importantly his trade policies, could be hugely counterproductive.
 Further, this will put up import prices, which will act as a tax on consumers and raise prices - the wrong sort of inflation.